 - GROUND THE SAW.
-This saw has an approved 3 conductor cord and a 3-prong grounding the plug.
+This saw has an approved 3 conductor cord and a 3-prong grounding type plug.
 Use only 3-wire, grounded outlets rated 120 volts, 15 amperes (amps).
 The green conductor in the cord is the grounding wire.
-To avoid electrocution, NEVER connect the green wire to a live terminal. - Make sure your fingers do not touch the plug's metal prongs when plugging or unplugging the saw inspect your saw.
+To avoid electrocution, NEVER connect the green wire to a live terminal. - Make sure your fingers do not touch the plug's metal prongs when plugging or unplugging the saw.